Graphics, Vision & Video

 About the Research Group

-Christian Theobalt is a Professor of Computer Science and the head of the research group "Graphics, Vision, & Video" at the Max-Planck-Institute (MPI) for Informatics, Saarbruecken, Germany.
-Most of his research deals with algorithmic problems that lie on the boundary between the fields of Computer Vision and Computer Graphics, such as static and dynamic 3D scene reconstruction, marker-less motion capture, computer animation, appearance and reflectance modeling, machine learning for graphics and vision, new sensors for 3D acquisition, advanced video processing, as well as image- and physically-based rendering.
+Christian Theobalt is a Professor of Computer Science and the head of the research group "Graphics, Vision, and Video" at the Max-Planck-Institute (MPI) for Informatics, Saarbruecken, Germany.
+Most of his research deals with algorithmic problems that lie on the boundary between the fields of Computer Graphics, Computer Vision, HCI and machine learning, such as: static and dynamic 3D scene reconstruction, marker-less motion and performance capture, computer animation, virtual and augmented reality, appearance and reflectance modeling, machine learning for graphics and vision, new sensors for 3D acquisition, advanced video processing, as well as image- and physically-based rendering.
 For his work, he received several awards, including the Otto Hahn Medal of the Max-Planck Society in 2007, the EUROGRAPHICS Young Researcher Award in 2009, and the German Pattern Recognition Award 2012.
 In 2015 he was elected one of the top 40 innovation leaders under the age of 40 in Germany by the magazine Capital.
 Further, in 2013 he was awarded an ERC Starting Grant by the European Union, the most prestigious and most competitive grant for individual researchers.
-He is a Principal Investigator and a member of the Steering Committee of the Intel Visual Computing Institute in Saarbruecken.
-He is also a co-founder of a spin-off company from his group - www.thecaptury.com - that is commercializing marker-less motion and performance capture solutions.
+He is a co-founder of a spin-off company from his group - www.thecaptury.com - that sells the most advanced marker-less motion and performance capture solution commercially available today.

 Several of our recent projects received attention in popular press, e.g.